Tscott7/proj8-free_times/README.md

-# proj7-Gcal
+# proj8-free_times
-Snarf appointment data from a selection of a user's Google calendars
+Snarf appointment data from a selection of a user's Google calendars and calculate times they are free.

 ## Author: Taylor Scott